-The midterm test (November 3rd) will cover a substantial number of topics (with relevant grammar and vocabulary) discussed in class, and writing/composition will also be featured.
-The test will last 3 hours (1.5 extra hours to account for any technical difficulties, so that no one is at a disadvantage), and will be proctored and administered synchronously through Webex and Dropbox in Learn, unless permission has been requested well in advance, and has been granted.
+The midterm test (March 8th) will cover a substantial number of topics (with relevant grammar and vocabulary) discussed in class, and writing/composition will also be featured.
+The test will last 1.5 hours, and will be administered in-class, unless permission has been requested well in advance and has been granted.
 Instructions and format details will be announced in due course.
 Start time: 11.30 am.